pronchakov/hardware-desktop-unlocker/README.md

 hardware-desktop-unlocker
 =========================

-This repository is fow software part of the RFID linux desktop unlocker
+This repository is the software part of the RFID linux desktop unlocker